Juviro/mythic-commander/clash/next.md

   * chat commands? /coin, /dice 3d6

 * Allow selecting non-active decks as well
+* display link in lobby to create a deck

 * defeated player / ff
   * remove all cards from all other players' zones